“The important thing is to never stop questioning.” - Albert Einstein

+St Dennis Primary Academy has respect for democracy and the right of all children to have their voices heard.
 Children are encouraged to be mutually respectful of others when offering their viewpoints, ideas or suggestions for an investigation or a hypothesis.
 They are encouraged to weigh up both sides of an argument and provide a reasoned response that supports their own ideas.

 How to help your child at home

 Science is a way of understanding the world, a perspective, and a pattern of thinking that begins in the very early years.
 That is why parental involvement is so important in a child's science education.
 Science is all about exploring how things work.
 It’s often best learned through hands-on experiments and observation.
 This makes it a fun and easy subject area for children to dive into while at home.
 Here are some websites which suggest fun science experiments and activities: